 When To Use a Pressure Washer

 Have you ever stepped outside and noticed unsightly dirt and grime buildup on your home’s siding, brick, sidewalk, driveway or patio?
 If you have, you’re not alone.
 Typically, once the layer of film and dirt is thick enough to notice, it’s time to use a commercial pressure washer to service your home.
 However, you may still have questions about what areas of your home that can be cleaned using a pressure washer, and we’re happy to make a professional recommendation.
-For example, a soft washing is a low pressure method that is safe for all types of siding while high pressure methods may be used on sturdier areas like concrete driveways and sidewalks.
-Follow along to learn more about appropriate pressure washer techniques and see how we can help maintain your home.
+For example, a soft washing is a low pressure method that is safe for all types of siding, while high pressure methods may be used on sturdier areas like concrete driveways and sidewalks.
+Read our blog that covers four areas of your home that can be pressure washed, and follow along to learn about appropriate pressure washer techniques that help maintain your home.

-The most important decision you have to make is choosing what type of pressure washer to use —and it definitely depends on the task.
-For medium to heavy duty jobs like cleaning siding, you’d probably want to opt for a powerful washer that has a high PSI (pounds per square inch).
-However, we highly recommend using a soft touch wash that’s safe for all types of siding like vinyl, stucco, Hardiplank, and painted wood.
+The most important decision you have to make is choosing what type of pressure washer to use — and it definitely depends on the task.
+For medium to heavy duty jobs like cleaning siding, most people think they will need a powerful washer that has a high PSI (pounds per square inch).
+However, we highly recommend using a soft touch wash that’s safe for all types of siding like vinyl, stucco, hardiplank, and painted wood.
 The key to a good soft wash is a grime-fighting solution that can eat away at mold, dirt, and algae without blasting the surface and causing damage.
-Please keep in mind that high pressure methods can be done more cheaply, but run the risk of damaging your surfaces.
+On the other hand, please keep in mind that high pressure methods can be done more cheaply, but run the risk of damaging your surfaces.

 Leveraging a Commercial Pressure Washer